 In connection with our acquisition of Westcor we authorized 1,961,345 shares of Series D Cumulative Convertible Preferred Stock, par value \$0.01 per share (the "Series D Preferred Stock").
 Shares of the Series D Preferred Stock may be issued upon redemption by the holders of the convertible preferred units (the "Series D OP Units") of the operating partnership issued in the transaction.
 In general, holders of the Series D OP Units may, commencing July 26, 2003, require the operating partnership to redeem the units for, at the Company's election, cash in the amount of \$36.55 per unit plus any accrued and unpaid distributions or one share of the Series D Preferred Stock, subject to adjustment under certain circumstances.
 The Series D Preferred Stock is on a parity with the Series A Preferred Stock and the Series B Preferred Stock.
 The Series D Preferred Stock can be converted into shares of our common stock based on a formula set forth in the Articles Supplementary.
 As of the date of this prospectus, the conversion ratio is one-for-one.
-Rights of holders of the Series D Preferred Stock include dividend and liquidation preferences over the holders of our common stock and voting rights in some circumstances.
-The terms of the Series D Preferred Stock, including the liquidation preference, conversion or other rights, voting powers, restrictions, and limitations as to dividends are set forth in the Articles Supplementary filed as an exhibit to our Current Report on Form 8-K, event date July 26, 2002.
+Rights of holders of the Series D Preferred Stock, include dividend and liquidation preferences over the holders of our common stock and voting rights in some circumstances.
+The terms of the Series D Preferred Stock, include dividend are set forth in the Articles Supplementary filed as an exhibit to our Current Report on Form 8-K, event date July 26, 2002.
 See "Where You Can Find More Information."